 The architecture found within the Gardens also ties in with some of the more classical buildings to be found in Sydney from the Macquarie era.
-The Botanical Gardens were originally built and populated to bring a taste of England and Europe to the other side of the world.
+The Botanical Gardens were initially built and populated to bring a taste of England and Europe to the other side of the world.

-As the years have tumbled by, the gardens now focuses on growing and conserving native Australian trees, flora and fauna.
+As the years have tumbled by, the gardens now focus on growing and conserving native Australian trees, flora and fauna.
 It is the second oldest botanical site in the world and has been open since 1816.